Harry Gourlay

 Harry Philip Heggie Gourlay (10 July 1916 – 20 April 1987) was a Scottish Labour Party politician.

+Early life and career

 Gourlay was educated at Kirkcaldy High School and was a vehicles examiner.

+Political career

 He served as a councillor on Kirkcaldy Town Council and Fife County Council from 1946 and was a governor of Dundee College of Education and a member of his local hospital board.

 Gourlay contested South Angus in 1955.

-He was member of parliament for Kirkcaldy Burghs (and then Kirkcaldy) from 1959 until he died in office shortly prior to the 1987 general election, at which Dr. Lewis Moonie was elected as his successor.
+He was member of parliament for Kirkcaldy Burghs (and then Kirkcaldy) from 1959 until he died in office shortly prior to the 1987 general election (at which he was to retire), Dr. Lewis Moonie was elected as his successor.

 Gourlay was a Government Whip and a Deputy Speaker from 1964-1970.